Gimhae: Climate

-Gimhae has a humid subtropical climate (Köppen: Cwa) with very warm summers and cold winters.
+Gimhae has a humid subtropical climate (Köppen: Cwa, bordering on Cfa) with very warm summers and cold winters.
 Due to the influence of its coastal climate, Gimhae is the mildest region in Korea.
-The annual average temperature is around 15℃, and annual average precipitation is 1,200 mm, which is very close to the Korean average of 1,274 mm.
+The annual average temperature is around 15 °C, and annual average precipitation is 1,200 mm, which is very close to the Korean average of 1,274 mm.

 Transportation

 Airport

-Gimhae International Airport is just east of Gimhae (in Gangseo-gu, Busan) and has 9.17 million annual users.
+Gimhae International Airport is just east of Gimhae (in Gangseo District, Busan) and has 9.17 million annual users.
 Various conveniences, especially those for the disabled, will be expanded step by step.